Compagnie des phosphates de Gafsa

 The Compagnie des phosphates de Gafsa (شركة فسفاط قفصة, Gafsa Phosphate Company) or CPG is a Tunisian phosphate mining company based in Gafsa, formed in the late 19th century during the French colonial era, and once the largest employer in the country.
 It was merged in 1994 with the Groupe chimique tunisien (CGT) to form the CPG-CGT group.

-Before the revolution of 2011 the company was the fifth largest phosphate producer in the world, but since then strikes and social unrest have caused production to drop by half.
+Before the Tunisian revolution of 2011 the company was the fifth largest phosphate producer in the world, but since then strikes and social unrest have caused production to drop by half.

 Foundation

 In April 1885 the French amateur geologist Philippe Thomas discovered rich layers of calcium phosphates on the north slope of Jebel Thelja in the Métlaoui region of western Tunisia.

 Further geological surveys and explorations found significant phosphate deposits to the south and north of the Île de Kasserine.

 The government at first offered a concession to exploit the phosphates only on condition of building a port to export the ore and a railway to carry it from the mines.

 There was a lack of interest at first.

 After work began on expanding and modernizing the port of Sfax the government dropped the port construction requirement and allowed a concession to mine the ore and transport it by rail to Sfax.

 The Compagnie de Phosphate de Gafsa et de Chemin de Fer de Gafsa (CPGCFG, Gafsa Phosphate and Railway Company) was formed in 1897 by a group that included the Saint Gobain Chemical Company, Mukhtar Hadid Mining Company, Duparchy Company, several major French industrialists and many small investors.

 At the same time construction began of a railway line to link Metlaoui to Sfax.